 One immediate result was to discover, in clear visual form, that my “plus” list on a given day generally was longer than the “minus” one.
 Just seeing that pattern already made a difference and helped me get through the upcoming days with their new challenges.

-More recently I’ve started reading about the multiplicity of human mental states—more complex dimensions than simply a polarized “good mood” versus “bad mood”—each of which could frame a journal entry in interesting ways.
-I’ll write a post about these ideas in the future.
+Consider, then, the multiplicity of human mental states—more complex dimensions than simply a polarized “good mood” versus “bad mood”—each of which could frame a journal entry in interesting ways.

-Meanwhile, why not take a look at your own journal?
-Consider whether it leans positive or negative, and weigh the benefits of a journal that concentrates a single type of emotional energy versus one that widens to encompass the full range of your varied states of mind.
+So why not take a look at your own journal?
+First determine whether it leans positive or negative, play with restoring a clearer balance, and weigh the benefits of a journal that concentrates a single type of emotional energy versus one that widens to encompass your many states of mind.